 Salmoni, Barak A., and Paula Holmes-Eber.
 Operational Culture for the Warfighter: Principles and Applications.
-2nd ed.
+2d ed.
 Quantico, VA: Marine Corps University Press, 2011.

-DISCUSSION.
-This is an example of the service frameworks.
-As noted in the guidebook, each service has its own framework to systematically organize cultural information.
-As the reference for the Marine Corps' Five Dimensions of Operational Culture framework, this text has been integrated throughout Marine Corps culture-related training and education curricula to facilitate Marine understanding of how to "think systematically about culture and apply that thinking" (p.
-2) to their planning processes and mission execution.
-The five dimensions environment, economy, social structure, political structure, and belief systems - are portrayed as interwoven features of a culture group, not as silos of information.
-The text was originally designed to fill a noted gap in Marine preparation and planning processes - that of incorporating the local population and its culture and considerations into mission planning and execution.
-The culture operator's questions in Appendix B are useful tools to get interested practitioners started on thinking about culture and how it could impact mission outcomes.
+Each Service has its own framework to systematically organize cultural information.
+As the reference for the Marine Corps' Five Dimensions of Operational Culture framework, this text was integrated throughout Marine Corps culture-related training and education curricula to facilitate Marine understanding of how to "think systematically about culture and apply that thinking" (p.
+2) to planning processes and mission execution.
+The five dimensions-environment, economy, social structure, political structure, and belief systems-are portrayed as interwoven features of a culture group, not as silos of information.
+The text was originally designed to fill a noted gap in Marine preparation and planning processes-that of incorporating the local population and its culture and considerations into mission planning and execution.
+The culture operator's questions in appendix B are useful tools to get interested practitioners started thinking about culture and how it could impact mission outcomes.